helio-fm/helio-sequencer/Docs/getting-started.md

 Add new tracks by duplicating the existing ones (`F5`), or via project menu, or by [cutting](tips-and-tricks.md#knife-tool) tracks with the knife tool in the pattern roll.

-### Velocity map
+### Volume and automation editors

-The velocity levels editor (toggled by `V` hotkey) provides a way to visualize and draw gradual increase/decrease in note volume.
+The bottom panel (toggled by `V` hotkey) combines the volume editor and the automation editor:

+![bottom-editors-panel]

+*(the piano roll allows you to manually switch between volume and automation tracks, while the pattern roll switches the editor type based on the selected clip)*

-As well as the piano roll, the velocity map limits its editable scope to the active track.
-But in addition, if any notes are selected, the editable scope is limited to the selection, to make it easier to draw more complex ramps for different chunks of the track:
+The volume editor, like the piano roll, restricts its editable scope to the active clip.
+Furthermore, if any notes in the roll are selected, the editable scope is limited to the selection, making it easier to fine-tune and [draw more complex ramps](tips-and-tricks.md#fine-tuning-dynamics) for different sections of the track.

-![velocity-map-toggle]

-At the moment of writing, only linear ramps are implemented:

-![velocity-map-ramps]

-You can also change note velocities without this editor, just by middle-button dragging the note components on the roll.
+The automation editor's editable scope is limited to the active clip and the selected controller.
+The active clip is determined by the pattern roll's selection or by the closest range intersection with the piano roll's active clip.

+Unlike automation clips in the pattern roll, the automation editor allows you to use the pen tool to hand-draw custom curves for curve automations.

+Both the volume editor and the automation editor currently only support the default edit mode and the pen tool (no selection or knife tool).

 ### MIDI recording

-The record button (`F12`) will try to auto-detect the available and enabled MIDI input device, or provide a choice if there are more than one (the choice is "remembered" and can be changed later in the settings page):
+The record button (hotkey `F12`) will try to auto-detect the available and enabled MIDI input device, or will provide a selection if there are multiple (the choice is "remembered" and can be changed later in the settings page):

 ![recording-start]

-If the recording mode is on, but the playback has not started yet, it will wait until it receives the first MIDI event and start recording & playback.
+If the recording mode is on, but playback has not yet started, it will wait until it receives the first MIDI event and start recording & playback.

 In the piano roll mode, it always records to the selected track/clip:

 ![recording-piano-roll]

-In the pattern roll, it either records to the selected track/clip, or, if no piano clip is selected, it adds one, once the actual recording starts.
+In the pattern roll, it either records to the selected track/clip, or if no piano clip is selected, it adds one once the recording begins.

 ## Pattern roll